 At Penne, not far from the windy and rugged coastline of Southern Norway, you can see unique proof that the region has been farmed and inhabited for over 6000 years.
-First stop is Nordberg Fort, a WW2 German installation currently housing a 3000-year-old Bronze Age rock carvings exhibition.
+First stop is Nordberg Fort, a WW2 German installation currently currently housing a WW2 history and an art exhibition.
 A guide will take you on a marked pathway to prehistoric turfs and burial mounds in Penne site.
 Continue to the charming local ecological herb and garden centre at the edge of the barren landscape, for a short rest and refreshments.

 TIMBER SLIDE ADVENTURE AT THE POWER STATION

 Kringsjå power station

 Arrive at Kvernhusdalen to the sight of Kringsjå power station, the first of its kind in Southern Norway.
 This adventure combines nature walks with facts about life in Norway when electricity was a new-fangled thing.
 Also included are visits to a farm, two power stations and an optional walk in the timber slide. through the forest.
 Time for a short stop and presentation at Steinsfossen hydroelectric power plant, built into the mountain.

 A MARITIME WALK

 Odderøya Maritime Museum

 Kristiansand’s small maritime boat museum lets you in on the city’s never-ending bond with the sea.
 Your guide welcomes you for a maritime walk, and gives you glimpses of how the sea and the small boats shaped daily life in the region, through photographs, exhibited boats and the beautiful surroundings.
 At the museum, you may borrow a rowing boat, and if you dare, dip your toes in the sea and feel the summer breeze!

 MEET THE MOOSE